Particular/docs.particular.net/samples/azure/custom-sanitization-asb/sample.md

 #### Registering custom sanitization

-For the purpose of this sample, custom sanitization based on a SHA1 hashing algorithm will be used:
+For the purpose of this sample, custom sanitization based on a SHA1 hashing algorithm will be used to generate a valid rule name:

 snippet: Sha1SanitiazationStrategy